• Skip to main content

 Bear-proof bins at the campsite.

-They used to offer poles with clips to hang up food, but have since upgraded to storing food in bear-proof bins.
-These are the bear-proof bins.
+They used to offer poles with clips for hanging food, but have since upgraded to bear-proof bins for storing food.
 There are four camp sites at this location.
-Each tent pad occupant is assigned a designated bin to store their food.
+Each tent pad occupant gets a bin to store their food.
 Anything with a scent, such as food or toothpaste, should be placed here.
 If any tomato sauce, for example, were to fall on your clothes, that would also be put into the bin to avoid attracting the bear to your tent.

-Tip: Be extra cautious when backpacking; you don’t want any lingering smells on your clothes when storing them in the tent.
+Tip: Be extra cautious when backpacking; you don’t want lingering smells on your clothes.

 Mindset to Finish Backpacking Poboktan Trail Successfully